 Stomach Sleepers: The Polysleep is a good fit for stomach sleepers who weigh less than 130 pounds.
 Generally, stomach sleepers need a firm mattress that supports their midsections.
 This keeps pressure off of the lower back by keeping the spine aligned.
 Those who weigh less than 130 pounds are not as likely to sink into the Polysleep when sleeping on their stomachs.
 The foam layers properly support their abdomens and hips while cushioning their chests and shoulders.

 Stomach sleepers who weigh between 130 and 230 rate the Polysleep as fair.
 These sleepers are more likely to feel their lower body sinking into the mattress, but the comfort layer cushions the upper half of the body.

 Those who weigh more than 230 pounds and sleep on their stomachs will find the Polysleep is too soft to sufficiently support them.
 Additional weight is often carried in the midsection, and a firm mattress keeps the hips and abdomen from sinking in.
-The medium firmness of the Polysleep is less ideal for stomach sleepers in this weight category, as they typically prefer a firm (7-8) surface.
+The medium firm feel of the Polysleep is less ideal for stomach sleepers in this weight category, as they typically prefer a firm (7 or 8) surface.